 - 1 garlic clove, minced

 - 1 tsp. sugar (do not add if you are using a honey baked ham bone)

 - seasoned salt and or salt to taste after the ham has cooked

 - diced ham from the bone (optional)

 Wash beans and remove any bad ones.
 Soak the beans in 2 quarts of water overnight.
 For a quick soak, boil 2 minutes, remove from heat; cover and let stand 1 hour.
 Pour off water; rinse beans and add to a large stockpot.
-Add the ham bone and the chicken broth.
+Add the ham bone (wrap in cheesecloth to prevent small pieces of fat and ham falling into the soup) and the chicken broth.

 In a separate skillet saute onions, leeks, carrots and celery in 2 to 3 tbsp. butter over medium heat until the vegetables are tender, about 10 to 15 minutes.
 Add garlic and cook for an additional minute or two.
 Stir in bay leaf and parsley ; add to the large stockpot and cook covered, for about 2 hours.